Molecular Neuroscience Department: Social Cognitive Neuroscience

 Dr. Frank Krueger is Assistant Professor of Social Cognitive Neuroscience at the Molecular Neuroscience Department at George Mason University.
 He received a Master’s degree in Psychology, a Ph.D. degree in Cognitive Psychology, and a Habilitation degree (venia legendi) in Psychology at the Department of Cognitive Psychology, Humboldt University Berlin and a Master’s degree in Physics from Free University Berlin in Germany.
-He is Chief of the Social Cognition and Interaction: Functional Imaging (SCIFI) Lab, Co-Director of the Center for the Study of Neuroeconomics at the Krasnow Institute for Advanced Study, and Lead Investigator of the Vietnam Head Injury Study at the National Institute for Neurological Disorders and Stroke.
+He is Chief of the Social Cognition and Interaction: Functional Imaging (SCIFI) Lab, Co-Director of the Center for the Study of Neuroeconomics at the Krasnow Institute for Advanced Study, and Lead Investigator of the Vietnam Head Injury Study at the National Institute of Neurological Disorders and Stroke.

 As a cognitive psychologist and neuroscientist, Dr. Krueger is interested in understanding the mind-brain relationships of human social cognition, focusing on the importance of cognitive processes in mediating social interactions.
 By applying paradigms from cognitive psychology, experimental economics, and social neuroscience, he is pursuing two lines of research to study proximate neural mechanisms (i.e., how they work) and ultimate functions (i.e., why they exist and work) of social cognition.
 The first line of research aims to understand the biological basis of how beliefs shape cooperative and competitive behaviors in social and economic contexts.
 The second line of research is designed to shed light on the neuroplasticity of social cognition in healthy development and recovery from brain injury.
 Dr. Krueger is using an interdisciplinary multi-methods approach that combines neuroimaging (brain structure, function, and connectivity), neuroendocrinology, and neurogenetics to promote new perspectives in understanding the neural architecture of social cognition.
 Such an approach can help to transfer basic research findings into treatment for and prevention of social brain disorders ultimately providing benefits to human health.